dbaldridge-lab/htcf/jupyter_vscode.md

 ### 3. Jupyter Notebook setup

-Enter the following commands in the terminal in the new window you opened previously.
+Enter the following commands in the terminal of the new window you opened previously.
 ```
 spack env activate -p jupyter
 python3 -m ensurepip